vishalchovatiya/CPP_Templates/Virtual Function and Virtual Table.md

 - Virtual table is a array of function pointers pointing to virtual function.
 - Virtual table contain pointers to `area` method of shape class.
 Hence upon calling it calls Shape class area method
 ```
-Shape *s = new Shape();
+Shape *s = new Rectangle();
-s->area();    //Calls Shape area() method
+s->area();        //Calls Shape area() without virtual keyword
+s->forExample();  //calls Shape's forExample()
 ```

-- As Rectangle Class inherits Shape class, & as we know Shape class has a data member v_ptr.
+- As Rectangle Class inherits Shape class, & as we know Shape class has a data member `v_ptr`.
-- Rectangle class inheits `v_ptr` of Shape class but new Virtual table will be created compile time for Rectangle class.
+- Rectangle class inheits `v_ptr` of Shape class but new Virtual table will be created at compile time for Rectangle class.
 Hence `v_ptr` of Rectangle class holds the address of virtual table of Rectangle class.
-- As Rectangle class has implemented `area` method. virtual table of Rectangle class containing pointer to `area` method is overwrited with its own method address while `forExmaple` method still point to parent class i.e. Share class.
+- As Rectangle class has implemented `area` method. virtual table of Rectangle class containing pointer to `area` method is overwrited with its own `area` method address while `forExmaple` method still point to parent class i.e. Share class.

 ```
 Shape *s = new Rectangle();
-s->area();    //calls Rectangle area() method
+s->area();        //calls Rectangle area() with virtual keyword
+s->forExample();  //calls Shape's forExample()
 ```